-When it comes to cooking like the pros, it’s important to understand all aspects of the most important kitchen tools: your knives.
-From the different parts of a knife to the materials used to create them, this guide is full of the information needed to get to know your knives and use them to their fullest potential.
+When it comes to cooking like the pros, it’s important to understand all aspects of your most important tools, from the different parts of a knife to the materials used to create it.
+This F.N.
+Sharp guide is full of the information needed to get to know your knives and how to use them to their fullest potential.

 The Anatomy of a Kitchen Knife

 A kitchen knife is generally made up of two parts, the blade and the handle, which are further broken down into different parts.
 The different parts of the blade can also be used for different things, so becoming familiar with how to use each is the first step to cooking like a pro.

 From the tip to the heel to the cutting edge, the different parts of a kitchen knife can be used for different things, and becoming familiar with each is the first step to cooking like a pro.

 The blade of a knife consists of four parts: the tip, the heel, the edge and the spine.
 The tip is where the blade comes to a point and can be used for fine, detailed work and very delicate cutting, depending on the knife and task at hand.
 For example, the tip of a chef’s knife can be used to create guide cuts in tough ingredients like melons, squash, and other dense fall vegetables.
 It can also be used for piercing and separating sinew from meat, while the tip of a boning knife can be used to break away the cartilage from joints in bigger hunks of meat.
 The tip of a paring knife is handy for coring tomatoes, hulling strawberries, segmenting citrus, and even deveining shrimp.